- ALREADY SUBSCRIBED?

-It is said, the Paris party scene in the 1980s was fuelled by heroin.
-The theatre and cultural centre Lavoir Moderne Parisian (LMP), which opened in 1986 has a rich history of holding hedonistic dance parties and is still a bohemian focal point.
+It is said that the Paris party scene in the 1980s was fueled by heroin.
+The theatre and cultural centre Lavoir Moderne Parisian (LMP), which opened in 1986, has a rich history of holding hedonistic dance parties and is still a bohemian focal point.
 The heroin fad, meanwhile, has passed, but the LMP is still alive, just about.

 It was the place to go and party and the business survived on the profits from the bar, but the Marie de Paris recently made a change to its safety laws, which had drastically impeded on the legal capacity of the venue.
 Formerly housing dance events for anywhere between five hundred and one thousand people, this number has been limited to a maximum of just sixty.
 Having become accustomed to making its profit from the bar, it is no longer able to pay its rent in the same way, and the management are now on the edge of being evicted.

 However, despite the troubles, the show, including fringe film screenings – for example, a documentary premiered in the summer directed by the daughter of the owner, on the Ukranian women’s rights organization, Femen, which the blonde haired feminists attended personally to chair a debate (the next week they were at the London Olympics bare breasted, violently interrupting the Islamic marathon) – underground theatre, music and dance performances, and art exhibitions – one, recently, being a retrospective of the institution since its heady early days of hosting drug-fueled parties.